 Dairy Free Diet

-Cow’s milk is widely used in many of the food that we eat.
-Avoiding cow’s milk is not easy as it is not always obvious which foods contain dairy.
-Usually children who react to cow’s milk also react to goat’s milk and milk from other animals.
-Achieving a dairy free diet is a gradual learning process and for anyone trying it for the first time will seem an arduous task.
-However, once you have done the initial hard work of identifying the offending items things will begin to be much easier.
+Cow’s milk is widely used in many of the foods that we eat.
+Avoiding cow’s milk is not easy, as it is not always obvious which foods contain dairy.
+Usually, children who react to cow’s milk may also react to goat’s milk and milk from other animals.
+Achieving a dairy-free diet is a gradual learning process, and for the first-timer, it will seem an arduous task.
+However, once you have done the initial hard work of identifying the offending items, things will begin to be much easier.

-There is no reliable text for milk allergy and therefore the best way to find out is to remove it from the diet for least one month.
-This must be done strictly Don’t Cheat!, otherwise it is useless and you will have to start all over again.
+The best way to assess allergy or intolerance to cow’s milk is to remove it from the diet for at least one month.
+This must be done strictly (Don’t Cheat!).
 Be aware that you may worsen before seeing any improvement.
 This normally lasts only a few days.
 Below are some guidelines;

-• Check all food labels for the word ‘milk’ e.g. milk solids, non-fat milk, skim milk power, milk proteins, non-fat milk solids, butter milk.
+• Check all food labels for the word ‘milk’, e.g. milk solids, non-fat milk, skim milk powder, milk proteins, non-fat milk solids, butter milk.

 • Medications can contain lactose (read the label or call the manufacturer).

 • Always read food ingredients labels carefully.
-DO NOT RELY JUST ON ALLERGEN ADVICE PANEL.
+DO NOT RELY JUST ON THE ALLERGEN ADVICE PANEL.

 FOODS TO AVOID FOOD TO CHOOSE